LilyStilson/IbukiUWP/README.md

 ## What is the difference?
 Unlike all the Booru applications out there where developer decided beforehand which Boorus are available to user, **Ibuki** is highly customizeable.
 You can yourself add whatever Booru out there to the **Ibuki** and it will display pictures from that Booru and retain full functionality (as long that Booru has a public REST API, of course).

 Of course, there will be a Booru configuration presets included with the app.
-Although, we won't include any NSFW Boorus (like Danbooru or Gelbooru) with iOS version due to Apple's policy.
+As long as Microsoft will allow them to be included.

 ---
 ## Contribution